 Saturday Great Vespers 5:00 PM, followed by Confessions.
 Sunday Divine Liturgy 10:00 AM.
-Christ is in our midst!
-He is and shall be!
+"Before Thy Cross, we bow down in worship, O Master, and Thy holy Resurrection we glorify!"

 As a mission of the Orthodox Church in America in the Diocese of the South under the omophor of Archbishop Nikon of Boston (locum tenens in the Diocese of the South), we are devoted to cultivating the Orthodox faith of the One, Holy, Catholic, and Apostolic Church.
 We proclaim Jesus Christ crucified and risen, ascended and reigning at the Father's right hand in heaven, and ever-present by the power of the Holy Spirit in the Mystery of His Church.